-- The Veritas File Replicator license includes file replication. - The Veritas Replicator license include both file replication and volume replication (previously known as Veritas Volume Replicator, VVR). - SmartTier is an expanded and renamed version of Dynamic Storage Tiering (DST). - All features listed in Table 1-2 and Table 1-3 are supported on Solaris except as noted.
-Consult specific product documentation for information on supported operating systems.
+- SmartTier is an expanded and renamed version of Dynamic Storage Tiering (DST). - All features listed in Table 2-2 and Table 2-3 are supported on Solaris except as noted.
+Consult specific product documentation for information on supported operating systems. - Most features listed in Table 2-2 and Table 2-3 are supported on Solaris virtual environments.
+For specific details, see the Veritas InfoScale 7.2 Virtualization Guide Solaris.

-Using SmartMove and Thin Provisioning with databases
+Using SmartMove and Thin Provisioning with Sybase databases

-You can use SmartMove and Thin Provisioning with Veritas Storage Foundation and High Availability products and databases.
+You can use SmartMove and Thin Provisioning with Storage Foundation and High Availability products and Sybase databases.